NuneszG/api-expense-controller/README.md

 # API Expense controller
 Many people that i know, has problems to manage or controll your cash so, i made this api to practice and help peolpe to manage and controller their expenses better.
 User can, create a new expense, get all expenses it have, update or delete some expense he want.
-Manage your cash or expenses.
+Manage your cash or expenses, await for api's frontend.

 <img src="/src/media/Captura de ecrã 2024-12-05 181400.png">